wp-plugins/simple-links/readme.txt

 Tags: menus, sidebar menu, heirchy, category menu, pages menu Requires at least: 3.1
 Tested up to: 3.5.1
-Stable tag: 3.6.2
+Stable tag: 4.0.0
-License: GPLv2

 Creates a widget for both page and categories that will display the current page/category and all child pages or categories.

 == Description ==
+<h3>Now Supports an Unlimited Levels of Pages</h3>

 Creates a widget for both page and categories that will display the current page/category and an child pages or categories.
 Keeps the menu clean and usable.